 Like most subjects covered in the Urban Deer Complex 2.0, traditional methodologies and theories become far more irrelevant and reality far more complicated for the urban/suburban hunter.
 Core areas can be vastly shrunk, grown, or abruptly changed.
 This adds to the already seemingly impossible skill of patterning a mature whitetail.

-In The Urban Deer Complex, I explain the three distinct personalities mature suburban bucks develop over time.
-My favorite personality type is “The Pocket Ghost.”
-These deer use a small suburban pocket of woods as their primary buck core area.
-And they really are ghosts, limiting their movement to just the darkness, since their regular core area consists of people’s yards and other human developments.
+In Urban Deer Complex 2.0, we explain some of the very distinct personalities mature suburban bucks can develop over time.
+An all-time favorite, ‘The Pocket Ghost,’ is a deer that uses a small suburban pocket of woods as its primary core area.
+They are often just that — ghosts.
+They restrict much of their movement to darkness as their regular core area consists of people’s yards and other human-developed features.

-The fogged mindset of the rut disappears and the now levelheaded buck cannot simply waltz back to its bedding area.
-What may be a simple one mile trek for a rural giant has become a gauntlet for your suburban crush.
-This is why theories based on bucks returning to core areas are rendered useless.
-Above all, it creates a frustration far too many suburban deer hunters face in the winter.
-Their well patterned buck may not return until after the season or it may have found an entirely new area, never to return.
+The now level-headed buck cannot simply waltz back to its bedding area since what may be a simple one-mile trek for a rural giant has now become a gauntlet for your suburban whitetail crush.
+It often renders useless hunting theories based on bucks returning to core areas in late season.
+Above all, it creates a frustration that far too many suburban deer hunters will face each winter: the reality that their well-patterned buck may well not return until after the season, or even more devastating, that their buck has taken up residence in an entirely new core area.

-I would love to hear your experience with any of these core area changes, so leave comments below!
+We would love to hear your experience with any of these core area changes, so leave comments below!

-Last modified: July 31, 2018
+Last modified: December 17, 2018